IIITLucknowSWEngg/CSITTeam007/Assignment2/Architecture.md

 ### Additional Insights:
 - **Security Measures**: The system ensures end-to-end encryption for sensitive data like payment details and Diner credentials to prevent unauthorized access.
 - **Scalability**: Designed with a microservices architecture, the platform supports horizontal scaling to handle a growing Diner base efficiently.
-- **Performance Optimization**: Incorporates caching mechanisms and CDNs to deliver a seamless Diner experience with minimal latency.
+- **Performance Optimization**: Incorporates caching mechanisms and CDNs to deliver seamless Diner experience with minimal latency.